omegatheme/Joomla-themes-and-templates/README.md

 ###OT Pistton - Joomla Template
 We are pleased to announce the second theme for April - OT Pistton - Responsive Portfolio Joomla template with K2 content extension supported.
 We brought...

+We recommend: <a href="http://www.omegatheme.com/joomla-responsive-templates">Responsive Joomla Templates</a>, <a href="http://www.omegatheme.com/free-joomla-templates">Free Joomla Templalates</a>, <a href="http://www.omegatheme.com/joomla-virtuemart-templates">Joomla virtuemart templates</a>